jekuno/milia/README.md

 ## Version

-milia v1.0.0 is the release version for Rails 4.0.x and is now available for usage.
+milia v1.1.0 is the release version for Rails 4.1.x and is now available for usage.

-The last previous release version for Rails 3.2.x can be found in the git branch 'v0.3', but it is essentially obsolete.
-Go with v1.0.x
+I will soon start working on the Rails 4.2 release ... on the newdev branch.

+## v1.1.x - What's changed?
+* Rails 4.1.x adapted
+* Devise 3.4.x adapted

-## What's changed?
+## v1.0.x - What's changed?

 * Rails 4.0.x adapted (changes to terms, strong_parameters, default_scope, etc)
 * Devise 3.2.x adapted